ITbtn/cookiecutter-django-itb/docs/1-getting-started/project-generation-options.rst

     2. `Travis CI`_
     3. `Gitlab CI`_
     4. `Github Actions`_
-    5. `Drone CI`_

 keep_local_envs_in_vcs:
     Indicates whether the project's ``.envs/.local/`` should be kept in VCS (comes in handy when working in teams where local environment reproducibility is strongly encouraged).
-    Note: .env(s) are only utilized when Docker Compose and/or Heroku support is enabled.
+    Note: .env(s) are only utilized when Docker Compose is enabled.

 debug:
     Indicates whether the project should be configured for debugging.